Back

 2. Loss of Handling

-Careless hiring, such as engaging with unreliable suppliers or overextending by hiring more personnel than the company can effectively manage, can lead to a loss of control over critical processes.
+Careless hiring, such as engaging with unreliable suppliers or overextending by hiring more personnel than the company can effectively manage, can lead to losing control over critical processes.
 This lack of control can result in disarray within the company, leading to negative financial implications and operational disruptions.

 3. Dependence on Suppliers